 Let us begin with the most simplest questions first, we will gradually move towards more complex concepts later.

 What is data warehouse?

-A data warehouse is a electronic storage of an Organization's historical data for the purpose of reporting, analysis and data mining or knowledge discovery.
+A data warehouse is a electronic storage of an Organization's historical data for the purpose of Data Analytics, such as reporting, analysis and other knowledge discovery activities.

-Other than that a data warehouse can also be used for the purpose of data integration, master data management etc.
+Other than Data Analytics, a data warehouse can also be used for the purpose of data integration, master data management etc.

 According to Bill Inmon, a datawarehouse should be subject-oriented, non-volatile, integrated and time-variant.